liquidinstruments/moku-examples/docs/mnn/examples/Anomaly_detection.md

 You can then place an Oscilloscope in another slot to visualize both the original and reconstructed signals simultaneously.
 You should see that the reconstructed signal closely tracks the original except when anomalies occur, as we observed in the offline test.
 The reconstructed signal might be slightly delayed relative to the original due to some finite latency.
 One strategy to compensate for this is to deploy a second Neural Network instrument configured as an identity network (a network that simply outputs its input) in another slot to delay the original signal by the same amount.
 By aligning the phase in this way, you can directly compare the original and autoencoder output signals.

 To automate anomaly detection, you can measure the difference between the original and reconstructed signals on the Moku.
-For example, you could use a custom Moku Cloud Compile (MCC) module that outputs the squared error.
+For example, you could use a custom Moku Compile module that outputs the squared error.
 This error signal will spike when the original signal deviates from the learned normal pattern, which can be detected using a threshold trigger on the Oscilloscope or Data Logger.

 ![png](./Anomaly_detection_files/AD_MiM.png)